Dungeon-CampusMinden/Dungeon/doc/network_telemetry.md

    GC?
 5. Is queue age caused by normal frame/tick scheduling, or by real inbound backlog?

-When the network telemetry overlay is open, press `Ctrl+C` to copy the current multiline telemetry string to the system clipboard.
+Hold `F3` and press `N` to toggle the network telemetry overlay.
+When the overlay is open, press `Ctrl+C` to copy the current multiline telemetry string to the system clipboard.

 Values marked `n/a` have not been observed yet.
 Most counters are cumulative since telemetry reset or process start.
 Fields named `1/5/30` are rolling windows over the last 1, 5, and 30 seconds.